 Third District Supervisor Ryan Coonerty

 Ryan Coonerty serves as the Third District Supervisor for Santa Cruz County.
-The Third District stretches from 7th Avenue in Live Oak through the City of Santa Cruz and up the North Coast to San Mateo County, including the communities of Davenport and Bonny Doon.
+The Third District stretches from 7th Avenue in Live Oak through the City of Santa Cruz and up the North Coast, including the communities of Davenport and Bonny Doon.

-As Mayor and Councilmember, Ryan led successful efforts to reach a historic agreement with UC Santa Cruz and to invest the City’s reserve funds back into the community to spur the local economy, authored the Clean Oceans, Rivers and Beaches initiative, and brought a new generation into civic life through the creation of Santa Cruz NEXT.
-Ryan also played a key role in attracting the Santa Cruz Warriors, developed online programs to simplify permitting for citizens and small businesses, and created policies to increase the use of local alternative energy.
+As Mayor and Councilmember, Ryan led successful efforts to reach a historic agreement with UC Santa Cruz and to invest the City’s reserve funds back into the community to spur the local economy.
+He authored the Clean Oceans, Rivers and Beaches initiative, and brought a new generation into civic life through the creation of Santa Cruz NEXT.
+Ryan also played a key role in attracting the Santa Cruz Warriors to Santa Cruz as well as spearheading efforts to simplify permitting for citizens and small businesses, and creating policies to increase the use of local alternative energy.

 Ryan attended Santa Cruz’s public schools and graduated from the University of Oregon’s Clark Honors College.
 He received a master’s degree from the London School of Economics and a law degree from the University of Virginia School of Law.
-Ryan also serves on numerous non-profit boards.
+He is the son of Neal and Candy Coonerty, who own Bookshop Santa Cruz, which is now run by Ryan’s sister Casey.
 He lives in Santa Cruz with his wife Emily, daughter Daisy and son Kellan.

 Ryan welcomes your comments and questions.